plexsystems/konstraint/docs/cli/konstraint_create.md

-      --constraint-custom-template-file string            Path to a custom template file to generate constraints --constraint-template-custom-template-file string   Path to a custom template file to generate constraint templates --constraint-template-version string                Set the version of ConstraintTemplates (default "v1") -d, --dryrun                                            Set the enforcement action of the constraints to dryrun, overriding the @enforcement tag
+      --constraint-custom-template-file string            Path to a custom template file to generate constraints --constraint-template-custom-template-file string   Path to a custom template file to generate constraint templates --constraint-template-version string                Set the version of ConstraintTemplates (default "v1") -d, --dryrun                                            Set the enforcement action of the constraints to dryrun, overriding the enforcement setting
   -h, --help                                              help for create
       --log-level string                                  Set a log level.
 Options: error, info, debug, trace (default "info")
   -o, --output string                                     Specify an output directory for the Gatekeeper resources